What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 B3-->C1

-Flux.1 comes equipped with two types of text encoders.
+Flux.1 comes equipped with two different text encoders:

 flowchart LR